One of Gran’s favourite stories was the Blairgowrie lion.

 We certainly believed it and it definitely entertained us.

-The big bonus for me was that one of the many cuddly toys that Gran made for us was a lion pyjama case, complete with mane.
+The big bonus for me was that one of the many cuddly toys that Gran made for me was a lion pyjama case, complete with mane.
 I loved Leo, my cuddly lion, as much as I loved the woman who stitched him together for me.
 He stayed with me until I was well into my thirties, when he fell apart.